 For the sake of speeding up the process: the United States will simplify the filing of documents for Real ID

-Federal officials will allow applicants to receive a Real ID to file the necessary documents electronically.
-This is done to help states meet the deadline when Real IDs become mandatory - until October 1, 2020.
-Writes about this USA Today.
+Federal officials will allow Real ID applicants to submit the required documents electronically.
+This is to help states meet the deadline for Real IDs to become mandatory - October 1, 2020.
+Writes about it USA Today.

 Anyone who plans to fly inland from October 1 must have an ID that complies with the Real ID Act, which is aimed at improving the safety of air travel.